 My foot reaches across the void between dock and ship.
 I step aboard and, though I can feel my heart pulse, the push and pull of its normal beat stops as my foot neither falls, nor rises again like I expect that it should.
 This is the first true blue water ocean voyaging vessel I have ever met, and she is different than anything I’ve experienced before.

-A few weeks prior, we had finally finished paying off our very last debt (except the portion of our house substantiated by actual equity).
-In June of 2012, we wrote one last check to Fannie Mae and after seven years of attacking debt for our laundry machines, student loans, and an underwater mortgage we were finally free…to go looking for the sailboat that would take us around the world.
+A few weeks prior, we had written one last check to Fannie Mae, and after seven years of attacking debt for laundry machines, student loans, and an underwater mortgage we were finally free…to go looking for the sailboat that would take us around the world.

 For years, we had been perusing the endless internet vortex of Yachtworld, looking for the perfect boat.
 In the early years, we had dreams that we would simply trade the house, like for like.
 That was until the housing crisis and years of recession.
 After that, our expectations moderated, and we were prepared to purchase a generally well kept 1980s vintage ocean going boat.
 We weren’t certain our anticipated price range of $100,000 would prove to give us the purchasing power we needed.